doctrine/DoctrinePHPCRBundle/README.md

 # Doctrine PHPCR Bundle

-This bundle integrates Doctrine PHPCR ODM and PHPCR backends like Jackalope or Midgard2 CR into Symfony2.
+This bundle integrates Doctrine PHPCR ODM and PHPCR backends into Symfony2 like:

-It is part of the [symfony-cmf](https://github.com/symfony-cmf/symfony-cmf) repository and additionally exposed standalone repository in case you do not want the rest of the symfony-cmf bundles.

-**Never commit to the standalone repository.** All commits and pull requests go to the main repository https://github.com/symfony-cmf/symfony-cmf
-Maintainers: See docs/StandaloneBundles.md for how to update the standalone repository.
+* Jackalope
+* Midgard2 CR

 # Installation

-### With symfony-cmf

-Please see the main README at https://github.com/symfony-cmf/symfony-cmf

-### Standalone

 * Grab this repository and [Doctrine PHPCR ODM](http://github.com/doctrine/phpcr-odm) into your Symfony project
-* Add `Symfony\Bundle\DoctrinePHPCRBundle\DoctrinePHPCRBundle` to your Kernel's registerBundles() method
+* Add `Doctrine\Bundle\PHPCRBundle\DoctrinePHPCRBundle` to your Kernel's registerBundles() method
 * Add autoloader for Doctrine\PHPCR, Doctrine\ODM\PHPCR and Doctrine\Bundle namespaces